AtsushiSakai/PythonRobotics/README.md

 The filter integrates speed input and range observations from RFID for localization.

-Initial position is not needed.
+An Initial position is not needed.

 Ref: